freerange/site/README.md

 The flip side is that if you want to keep a post as a 'draft', just omit that property, or set it to something else.
 Maybe `draft`; it doesn't matter.

 If you're not sure, just look at some of the other snips in `soup/blog`.

+## Updating CSS

+The `*.css` files are generated from `*.less` files in `public/stylesheets`.
+You can regenerate a specific file using a command like:

+    lessc public/stylesheets/screen.less >public/stylesheets/screen.css